-The Critical Ecosystem Partnership Fund (CEPF) is a joint initiative of l'Agence Française de Développement, Conservation International (CI), the European Union, Fondation Hans Wilsdorf, the Global Environment Facility (GEF), the Government of Japan and the World Bank.
+The Critical Ecosystem Partnership Fund (CEPF) is a joint initiative of l'Agence Française de Développement, Conservation International (CI), the European Union, Fondation Hans Wilsdorf, the Global Environment Facility (GEF), the Government of Canada, the Government of Japan and the World Bank.
 CEPF is a global program that provides grants to civil society to safeguard the world's biodiversity hotspots.
 As one of the founding partners, CI administers the global program through a CEPF Secretariat.
 CEPF's purpose is to strengthen the involvement and effectiveness of civil society in the conservation and management of globally important biodiversity.

-The CEPF Secretariat intends to conduct an evaluation of the regional implementation team (RIT) of the Mountains of Central Asia Biodiversity Hotspot to inform future involvement in the region.
-The RIT provides strategic leadership for the program, which is implemented in Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan.
+The CEPF Secretariat intends to conduct an evaluation of the regional implementation team (RIT) for the Indo-Burma Biodiversity Hotspot to inform future involvement in the region.
+The RIT provides strategic leadership for the program, which is implemented in Cambodia, China, Lao PDR, Myanmar, Thailand and Viet Nam.
 Interested consultants or firms should submit a proposal by the closing date listed above.
 The successful consultant shall be required to adhere to CI's code of ethics, statement of work, and the terms and conditions of the contract.
 This call for proposals does not obligate CI to execute a contract nor does it commit CI to pay any costs incurred in the preparation and submission of the proposals.
 Furthermore, CI reserves the right to reject any and all offers if such action is considered to be in the best interest of CI.